tomasdivito/ns-sweet-alert/README.md

 tns plugin add https://github.com/tomasdivito/ns-sweet-alert.git
 ```

-It's currently on development so expect bugs, a lot of them, for know.
+It's currently on development so expect bugs, a lot of them, for now.
 ## Usages

 ## Example